What You Need to Know About Intelligence Analyst

 - Crime Analyst

-In the United States, there were 110,900 jobs for Intelligence Analyst in 2016.
+There were about 110,900 jobs for Intelligence Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Intelligence Analyst by 2026.
-The BLS estimates 7,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Intelligence Analyst are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.